 1. Avoid malware infection

-Ads often carry malware that not only threatens your data, but can also infect your device.
-These malware can inject themselves into your system as soon as a malicious pop-up opens.
-A good ad blocker for your browser stop pop-ups from opening at all, just eliminating the possibility of a malware injection.
+Ads often carry malware that not only threatens your data but can also infect your device.
+This malware can inject itself into your system as soon as a malicious pop-up opens.
+A good ad blocker for your browser stops pop-ups from opening at all, just eliminating the possibility of malware injection.

 2. Prevent tracking on your online activity

 Ads sometimes leave trackers in your browser that can track your browsing history and general online activity.
 This information is then used by advertisers to learn more about your preferences so they can post relevant ads to you and boost their sales.
 Ad blockers can disable these trackers to boost your privacy.